EzryStIago/training/docs/workshops/cryoem-oarc.md

 <p>

  **Reconnect to the FastX remote desktop session**:
- Open the web browser and go to https://cryoem-oarc.hpc.rutgers.edu:port Login into your account with your Rutgers netID and a password.
+ - Open the web browser and go to https://cryoem-oarc.hpc.rutgers.edu:port <br>
+ - Login into your account with your Rutgers netID and a password.<br>
- Click on the **XFCE Desktop** session in the My Session list.
+ - Click on the **XFCE Desktop** session in the My Session list. <br>

 # Overview